 Heat Treated Pallets for Export

-When shipping internationally all wood-packaging materials must be heat-treated.
+When shipping internationally, all wood-packaging materials must be heat-treated.
 Perhaps you have heard of IPPC, ISPM-15, HT, and MB when preparing for an international shipment requiring pallets.
-All of these letters and numbers can be confusing but they don’t have to be.
+All of these letters and numbers can be confusing, but they don’t have to be.

 What is IPPC?

 IPPC stands for the International Plant Protection Convention.
 The IPPC consists of nearly 180 members who all belong to the United Nations.
 Their purpose is to protect the world’s ecosystem by preventing the spread of disease and pests between countries.
-Because the IPPC is made up of UN members, this agency is recognized as a trusted source throughout the global community.
+Because the IPPC is made up of UN members, this agency is a trusted source recognized throughout the global community.